Bone Marrow Stem Cell Therapy

 - Stromal stem cells

-Blood stem cells, which are also known as haematopoietic stem cells, can differentiate into all blood cell types, including white blood cells, red blood cells, and platelets, whereas stromal stem cells can differentiate into fat, cartilage, and bone cells.
+Blood stem cells, also called hematopoietic stem cells, can develop into red blood cells, white blood cells, and platelets.
+Stromal stem cells can develop into cartilage, fat, and bone cells.

 Bone Marrow Stem Cell Therapy (BMT)